abdrahmansoltan/Learning-Notes/Internet/Internet.md

 #### Hashing

-One-way-hash functions differ from the above two forms of encryption in the sense that they are never meant to be decrypted.
+One-way-hash functions differ from the above two forms of `encryption` in the sense that they are never meant to be `decrypted`.
 They generate a unique value of a fixed length for each input that shows no clear trend which can be exploited.
 This makes them practically impossible to reverse.

+- It's used to hash the data sent from the client to the server to ensure that the data is not changed during the transmission by a hacker

 ---

 ### Connecting using SSH

-- You can use the password provided but it can be compromised by hacker
+1. You can use the `password` but it can be compromised by hacker
-- You can Create SSH Keys -> **rsa**
+2. You can Create SSH Keys -> **rsa**

+   - create a public key and a private key to use them to connect to the server
+   - `rsa` is a type of encryption algorithm that uses 2 keys (public and private)
+   - you can create them using `ssh-keygen` command

+     ```sh
+     ssh-keygen -t rsa -b 4096 -C "
+     # this generates 2 files:
+      # 1. id_rsa -> private key
+      # 2. id_rsa.pub -> public key
+     ```

 ---